Hari Aum.

 Few things in my life have gone as I planned.
 Many things just happened.
 And at the time, I could not understand why these things were happening, and sometimes they were stressful events.
 But in general, when I look back, I see that many good things resulted from those stressful events.

 This is the strange thing about life.
 God gives us that which is good for us, which is often not what we want.
-Like a mother, gives a child nutritious and healthy food, not just the junk foods that the child asks for.
-Sometimes to quieten a child which is loudly crying, she may give it what it wants, but in general, she always gives only that which is best for the child.
+Like a mother gives a child nutritious and healthy food, not just the junk foods that the child asks for.
+Sometimes to quieten a child who is loudly crying, she may give it what it wants, but in general, she always gives only that which is best for the child.

 So let us form a habit of seeking the will of God.
 As Sivananda advises let us say "I am thine.
 All is thine.
 Thy will be done.
 I want nothing".
 With sadhana and God's grace, we will be able to say this sincerely.